 Miyazakigyu Wagyu is the #1 Wagyu brand in Japan and supply stateside is quite limited.
-This steaks are usually sold for $35-$50 per oz at top steakhouses.
+This steak is usually sold for $35-$50 per oz at top steakhouses.

-We now cut our Striploins into whole steaks.
-As that was preferred by our customers.
-The Striploin is the equivalent to the New York Strip in A5 beef.
-That said, the Japanese cut their primals slightly different.
+We now cut our Striploins into whole steaks as that was preferred by our customers.
+The Striploin steak is the equivalent of the New York Strip in A5 beef.
+That said, the Japanese cut their primals slightly differently.

 A5 Miyazaky beef is measured on five factors: (1) marbling, (2) meat color and brightness, (3) firmness and texture of meat, and (4) color, luster and quality of fat.